-The automation is a central process in i-score.
+The automation is a central process in score.

 It is a curve that represents the variation of the value of an address in time, bounded between a minimum and a maximum, with an optional unit.

-It also allows tweening : instead of starting from a fixed point, it will query the current value of its address and adapt its first segment to start smoothly from this point.
+It also allows tweening : instead of starting from a fixed point, it will query the current value of its address when executing, and adapt its first segment to start smoothly from this point.

-This is useful for transitions and will be explained in detail afterwards.
+This is useful for transitions and will be explained in further details afterwards.

 Automations can have multiple break-points.